 - Special considerations for Surrogate IVF: If a couple chooses to use a surrogate, the time between IVF attempts depends largely on the surrogates willingness to continue undergoing treatment.

 Ultimately, why does IVF fail?
-What are the real reasons?
 The answers range from natural causes to mishandling of embryos to poor transfer procedures.
 While age may be one factor, or uterine health may impact success, specialists cannot always pinpoint the reason IVF cycles fail.
 Fertility issues are often very complex.

 Fortunately, many fertility clinics offer high quality, specialized treatment options designed to minimize failure, and greatly increase chances of success.